jpcre2/jpcre2/doxy/doxydoc.md

 1. In windows, the above code will use 16-bit library and UTF-16 in UTF mode.
 2. In Linux, the above code will use 32-bit library and UTF-32 in UTF mode.

 > If you want to fix the code unit width, use an explicit bit size such as `jpcre2::select<Char_T, BS>`, but in this case, your code will not be portable, and you will get compile error (if not suppressed) when code unit width mismatch occurs.
+Specifying explicit code unit width is deprecated as of JPCRE2-10.30.02.

 ## Use of string class {#use-of-string-class}